RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-obscure-range.md

 ## Description

-Using the range operator can easily be misused (most unintentionally) to construct non-obvious character class.
+The range operator (the `-` inside character classes) can easily be misused (most unintentionally) to construct non-obvious character class.
 This rule will disallow all but obvious uses of the range operator.

 ### Examples